SARA TALPOS

 This article was commissioned and fact-checked by Mosaic; it was republished by The Atlantic and The Guardian.

-IMAGE CREDITS: William Bunce and Lisa Jahovic for Mosaic; Rex Larsen; Tim Robinson for Undark; Mike Ellis
+IMAGE CREDITS: William Bunce and Lisa Jahovic for Mosaic; Rex Larsen for Science; Tim Robinson for Undark; Mike Ellis for Mosaic

 Other Features